Is the WSU College of Pharmacy and Pharmaceutical Sciences (CPPS) accredited?

 How do I apply for Washington residency?

-The WSU Office of the Registrar Residency Requirements and Questionnaire Instructions explain this.
+The WSU Office of the Registrar Residency General Information page provides the best information about obtaining Washington residency.
 Note that moving to Washington solely for educational purposes is not sufficient to establish residency.
-However, because of licensing and certification requirements and relocation, a majority of our out-of-state students qualify for residency after the first year.
+However, because of licensing and certification requirements and relocation, many of our out-of-state students may qualify for residency after the first year.

 Does the CPPS participate in the Western Interstate Commission for Higher Education (WICHE)?

-Yes, with WICHE‘s Professional Student Exchange Program (PSEP).
-Alaska and Nevada provide support for their residents to attend WICHE schools for pharmacy.
+Yes, with WICHE’s Professional Student Exchange Program (PSEP).
+Alaska, Nevada and Commonwealth of the Northern Mariana Islands provide support for their residents to attend WICHE schools for Pharmacy.